Fredouye/harbor_ansible/harbor_proxy/README.md

 check_tls_certificate: false
 ```

-If this variable is not set, TLS certificate will be checked.
+If this variable is not set, TLS certificate will be checked (this can be changed in the `defaults` folder of this role).

 Define the external registries you want to proxy using this list :